wade-loccisano/yelp-camp/README.md

 * Created a database to store campsite names and locations using MongoDB and Mongoose.
 * Built application using the Express web application framework.
+* Learned async error handling and used JOI Schema validations on Express routes.